Choi–Williams distribution function

 Choi–Williams distribution function is one of the members of Cohen's class distribution function.
 It was first proposed by Hyung-Ill Choi and William J. Williams in 1989.
 This distribution function adopts exponential kernel to suppress the cross-term.
 However, the kernel gain does not decrease along the $\eta, \tau$ axes in the ambiguity domain.
 Consequently, the kernel function of Choi–Williams distribution function can only filter out the cross-terms that result from the components that differ in both time and frequency center.

 Mathematical definition

-The definition of the cone-shape distribution function is shown as follows:
+The definition of the Choi–Williams distribution function is shown as follows: